Understanding Hot Water Plumbing: Your Comprehensive Guide

 The Hot Water Plumbing FAQ

-How can I tell if your hot water heater needs to be replaced?
+How can I tell whether my hot water heater requires replacement?